johndehavilland/cosmosdblab/intro-to-cosmos-db/README.md

     });
     ```

-3. Add code for creating a document:
+3. Add code for creating a document by replacing `<create a document in cosmosdb>`:

     ```nodejs
     item.date = Date.now();